herbertmoroni/cdr-bridge-analyzer/README.md

 ## How it works

 1. Builds a call graph from the CDR (numbers = nodes, calls = edges, weighted by call count between each pair).
 2. Runs community detection (Louvain) to automatically discover separate call networks — no need to manually identify "hub" numbers first.
 3. Flags **bridges**: numbers that are graph articulation points (removing them would split the network) *and* whose contacts are mostly outside their own community.
 Hubs are also articulation points, but their contacts stay mostly within their own community, so that same-community percentage is what separates the two.
 The cutoff isn't fixed — it's set per dataset at the largest gap between consecutive same-community percentages.
 A warning appears in the report if that gap is under 20 percentage points, meaning the split was weak for this dataset.
 Results are ranked by betweenness centrality.
 4. For each bridge, runs a Wilcoxon rank-sum test comparing the time gap before a call to the *same* contact vs. before *switching* to a different contact.
 A short switch-gap relative to same-contact-gap is a signature of relaying (receive, then immediately forward).
 5. Writes an interactive network visualization to `network.html` — bridges shown as red triangles, everything else uniform, hover for community detail.
 Open it in any browser; drag, zoom, and click a node to see its details.
-6. Writes `report.html` — a summary page with community/bridge counts, the
-   ranked bridge table (with chaining test results and interpretation), and the calibration warning if the split was weak.
+6. Writes `report.html` — a summary page with community/bridge counts, the ranked bridge table (with chaining test results and interpretation), and the calibration warning if the split was weak.

 # Development Environment

-I used [Positron](https://positron.posit.co/), an IDE built on the same core as VS Code with first-class R support, running R 4.6.1 on Windows.
+I used [Positron](https://positron.posit.co/), an IDE built on the same core as VS Code with R support, running R 4.6.1 on Windows.

 Libraries used:
 - **igraph** — graph construction, Louvain community detection, articulation point (cut vertex) detection, and betweenness centrality